 Required of All Recommended of All Recommended of Some Required of Some Not Required

 High school transcript Х

 College transcript(s) Х

-Essay or personal statement х
+Essay or personal Х

 Interview Х

 Standardized test scores Х

-Statement of good standing from prior institution(s) х
+Statement of good V

+standing from prior X
-- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Admission

 D9 Fall Mar.
 1 Early May Early June

 D9 Winter

-D9 Spring Nov.
-1 Mid- Dec.
-Early Jan.
+D9 Spring

 D9 Summer

+- -

 Yes No

-D10 Does an open admission policy, if reported, apply to transfer
+D10 Does an open admission po licy, if reported, apply to

-students?
+transfer students?

-D11 Describe additional requirements for transfer admission, if applicable:
+D11 Describe additional requirer nents for transfe er admission if a nnlicable .

-D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 16 1=4 sem hrs ····· Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 16 1=4 sem hrs D15 Minimum number of credits that transfers must complete at , your institution to earn an associate degree: n/a D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 16.00 D17 Describe other transfer credit policies: https://www.wellesley.edu/admission/apply/transfer/cre editguidelines
+5 Become additional requirer

+D40 D47.
+Tropofor Or

+D12 D12-D17: Transfer Cro Report the lowest grade ear

+DIZ • С

+course that may be transfer U -

+Number Unit Type 1

+D13 Maximum number of credits may be 16 1=4 sem hours

+transferred from a two-year institution: 10

+Number Unit Type

+D14 Maximum number of credits or courses that may be 16 1-1.0000 hours

+transferred from a four-year institution: 16 1=4 sem hours

+-

+D15 Minimum number of credits that transfers m ust complete at

+your institution to earn an as •

+, •

+D16 Minimum number of credits that transfers m ust complete at 1

+010 your institution to earn a bac

+your institution to earn a bad field s degree.

+D47 it is a line of a

+D17 Describe other transfer crec it policies:

+D19 D22: Military Son vice Trancfor r Cradit Dalia viac

-D18-D22: Military Service Transfer Credit Policies
+D18-D22: Military Service

-D18 Does your institution accept the following military/veteran transfer credits:
+D18 Does your institution accept the following m llitary/veteran tra anster credits:

+Yes No

-American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST)
+American Council on Educa Х

+College Level Examination Х

+DANTES Subject Standardi zed Tests (DSS T) Х

+Number Unit Type

+D19 Maximum number of credits or courses that may be

+transforred based on militar , advantion ave lucted by the I

-D19 Maximum number of credits or courses that may be Γ transferred based on military education evaluated by the American Council on Education (ACE): L
+transferred based on military education evaluated by the American Council on Education (ACE):